flashbots/suave-specs/README.md

 # SUAVE Protocol Specifications

+todo?
-- docs link?
+- docs link
-- website link?
+- website link
-- discord link?
+- discord link
+- forum link
+- contribution guide

 For the large part, the SUAVE protocol is still in a state where the code is the most up-to-date protocol spec, but this repository aims to be a starting places to gradually evolve into a non-programmaing langauge based specification language.